anrigu/CPlusPlusRecursion/README.md

 # crecursion
 C++ recursion practice.
-Exercises are from the book Data Structures and Algorithms in Python (Goodrich, Tamassia & Goldwasser)
+Exercises are from the book Data Structures and Algorithms (Goodrich, Tamassia & Goldwasser)